ORIGINAL TROPICAL ART by HAL STOWERS

 on the Gulf of Mexico, West Coast of Florida

-– a special setting – in God's big beautiful world…
+– a Special Setting – in God's Grand Beautiful World…

 Liquid Light…